Olive ridley sea turtle: Distribution

 The olive ridley turtle has a circumtropical distribution, living in tropical and warm waters of the Pacific and Indian Oceans from India, Arabia, Japan, and Micronesia south to southern Africa, Australia, and New Zealand.
 In the Atlantic Ocean, it has been observed off the western coast of Africa and the coasts of northern Brazil, Suriname, Guyana, French Guiana, and Venezuela.
 Additionally, the olive ridley has been recorded in the Caribbean Sea as far north as Puerto Rico.
 A female was found alive on an Irish Sea beach on the Isle of Anglesey, Wales, in November 2016, giving this species its northernmost appearance.
 It was taken in by the nearby Anglesey Sea Zoo, while its health was assessed.
 A juvenile female was found off the coast of Sussex in 2020.
 The olive ridley is also found in the eastern Pacific Ocean from the Galápagos Islands and Chile north to the Gulf of California, and along the Pacific coast to at least Oregon.
 Migratory movements have been studied less intensely in olive ridleys than other species of marine turtles, but they are believed to use the coastal waters of over 80 countries.
 Historically, this species has been widely regarded as the most abundant sea turtle in the world.
 More than one million olive ridleys were commercially harvested off the coasts of Mexico in 1968 alone.

 The population of Pacific Mexico was estimated to be at least 10 million prior to the era of mass exploitation.
 More recently, the global population of annual nesting females has been reduced to about two million by 2004, and was further reduced to 852,550 by 2008.
-This indicated a dramatic decrease of 28 to 32% in the global population within only one generation (i.e., 20 years).
+This indicated a dramatic decrease of 28–32% in the global population within only one generation (i.e., 20 years).

 Olive ridley sea turtles are considered the most abundant, yet globally they have declined by more than 30% from historic levels.
 These turtles are considered endangered because of their few remaining nesting sites in the world.
 The eastern Pacific turtles have been found to range from Baja California, Mexico, to Chile.
 Pacific olive ridleys nest around Costa Rica, Mexico, Nicaragua, and the northern Indian Ocean; the breeding colony in Mexico was listed as endangered in the US on July 28, 1978.